antoniog675/JavaScript-Portfolio-Project-2/README.md

 ![Am I responsive picture](assets/images/amiresponsive-country-game.jpeg)

 ## Objective

-<li>This site is targeted to people who love to test their knowledge, have an interest in geography and especially those who have an interest in the South American countries.</li>
+This site is targeted to people who love to test their knowledge, have an interest in geography and especially those who have an interest in the South American countries.

-<li>You can view the live link here - "add website link here when completed"</li>
+# Features

-## Features
+## Home page
 <hr>

-### <u>Home page</u>
 <ul>
 <li>In this page you have the name of the game in red, this will instantly give the user an idea of what the game is about.
 There will be an input where users can enter their names to be able to play the game and record there scores,  there will be a 'Play Game' button to be able to start the game.</li>
 <li>Below these features there will be a 'Rules of The Game', if you press on this button a box with the rules will appear on the screen, this will contain the rules and explain to users how the game works, how earn points and how to complete the game, and if they want, they can also quit or restart the game.<li>